alexamies/buddhist-dictionary/web/corpus/gaosengzhuan-scroll3.md

 ##  Biographies of Eminent Monks, Scroll 3 《高僧傳》卷第三

-Description: The Chinese text of the document from the Taisho Tripitaka.
+Description: The Chinese text of the document from the Historical Biographies section of the Taisho Tripitaka.

 Period: Liang 502—557